-B.A., Macalester College St. Paul, MN, 1991
+B.A.: Macalester College St. Paul, MN, 1991 (Biology)

-Ph.D., Duke University Durham, NC, 1998
+Ph.D.: Duke University Durham, NC, 1998 (Zoology)

 1. Mechanisms of navigation by path integration.
 I study the navigational process of path integration in fiddler crabs, which are the ideal subject for three reasons.
 First, unlike other animals, they regularly walk in virtually any direction relative to their body axis.
 This means that in sensation, measurement and computation they must deal with three, rather than two, degrees of terrestrial locomotory freedom (direction, distance and turns, rather than merely the latter two).
 Second, they are the only animals known to primarily, and possibly exclusively, use idiothetic path integration for homing.
 This means that they are a model system for investigating a real biological manifestation of the worst possible mode of navigation.
 Third, they have highly developed stabilizing eye movements, which operate much like those in humans.
 This means that the role of eye movements in the sense of navigational space is best studied in, and generalized from, these animals.

 Grant: #IOS-0749768 Investigators:Layne, John 03-01-2008 -02-28-2013 National Science Foundation Path Integration in Fiddler Crabs and its Co-Evolution with Social Behavior Role:PI $379,998.00 Active Level:Federal

 Grant: #IOS-1456932 Investigators:Layne, John; Rollmann, Stephanie 06-01-2015 -05-31-2019 National Science Foundation Sensory Physiology and Genomics of Olfaction in Drosophila mojavensis Role:Collaborator $160,001.00 Awarded Level:Federal